 Knowing the true dimensions of your display is important for installation and aesthetic planning.
 If your digital signage display is going to be stowed in a cabinet or recessed area of a wall, knowing the height and width will be critical to a successful installation.

-Most digital signage displays range between 48 inches to 65 inches.
+Most interactive displays range from 48 to 65 inches.
 Any display that’s outside this range tends to become less practical.

 “We use Rise Vision to display marketing videos, safety videos, consumer venues, etc. Changes are easy to make, and do not require our displays to be connected to network (videos will run offline!)”